 Bachelor of Science in industrial engineering

-The bachelor's program in industrial engineering at Wayne State is home to more than 80 full- and part-time students working to complete the 121 credits necessary for graduation.
+The bachelor's program in industrial engineering at Wayne State is home to full- and part-time students working to complete the 121 credits necessary for graduation.
 Our undergraduate degree is built upon a strong core of common courses generally completed in the freshman and sophomore years under the pre-professional engineering status.
 They satisfy the university general education requirements, and provide the foundation for more targeted study at the department level.
 You can take a look at our curriculum and faculty to learn more about this program.

 To be admitted to the pre-professional program, you must meet the following requirements: